thunderpleco/aws-query-in-place/README.md

 2. Add a table to the database **nycitytaxi** by using a crawler.
 Choose crawler, add crawler, enter the data source: an Amazon S3 bucket named **s3://aws-bigdata-blog/artifacts/glue-data-lake/data/**

-4. For IAM role, create a role e.g. **AWSGlueServiceRole-Default**.
+4. For IAM role, create a role e.g. **AWSGlueServiceRole-builderxxxx**.

 5. For Frequency, choose Run on demand.
 The crawler can be run on demand or set to run on a schedule.